 Because these aeroplanes can be dismantled and reassembled, robbed to repair others and such like, there’s always some doubt about provenance, but they’ve gone to a lot of trouble and they’re as certain as they can be that it is Pickthorn’s SE5a F904.

-It was already a valuable aeroplane but that discovery has turned a valuable aeroplane into a priceless aeroplane.
+That discovery has turned an already valuable aeroplane into a priceless aeroplane.
 I’m not aware of another flying World War One combat victor.

 It’s an immense privilege to be trusted to fly it.
 And when you’re flying the aeroplane you really don’t want to be the person who bends it, so we are reasonably careful with it.